Watsuki0/Watsuki0/README.md

 - **Hackathon 2025**: Team of 4, 72h AI project for #AIFORGOOD, Mons.
 - **Web Development**: Creation & management of websites, e.g., [UBLF](https://ublf.kalisport.com) and other personal projects.
 - **A lot of others projects**

 ---

 ### 🗂️ Selected Public Work
 > "Everything you see here is just the tip of the iceberg."

 Some of my public projects showcase concepts and experiments, but most of my real work happens **behind the scenes**, in environments and projects that are private.

 ---

+### 💼 Current Roles
+- **Webmaster** at [UBLf](https://ublf.kalisport.com) – Managing and maintaining the club's website and online presence.
+- **Computer Science Instructor** at [Logiscool Mons](https://www.logiscool.com/be/locations/mons) – Teaching programming and IT concepts to students in a fun, interactive way.

+---